Skip to content

 */

-The Order module extends its functionality by providing additional functions for common operations.
-These functions make it easier to work with ordered values and perform various comparisons.
-Let’s explore each of them:
+The Order module provides additional functions for common comparison operations, making it easier to work with ordered values.

 1